-9.1 The purpose of the online checks is to ascertain whether the online presence of a prospective employee may be at odds with the school's values and ethos, and may therefore raise safeguarding concerns.
-The school recognises the right to a private life and understands staff may have an online and social media presence, and that they will use privacy settings.

-9.2 The school will have a process for checks

-9.2.1 The online ID for specified social media platforms (e.g. Username only, not log in or password,) will be sought from shortlisted candidates
+- 9.1 The purpose of the online checks is to ascertain whether the online presence of a prospective employee may be at odds with the school's values and ethos, and may therefore raise safeguarding concerns.
+The school recognises the right to a private life and understands staff may have an online and social media presence, and that they will use privacy settings. - 9.2 The school will have a process for checks - 9.2.1 The online ID for specified social media platforms (e.g. Username only, not log in or password,) may be sought from shortlisted candidates

-9.2.2 Who will check

-9.2.3 Where will they check

-9.2.4 What are the parameters for the check, (e.g. inciting hatred or violence; promoting extremist views; cruelty, including cruelty to animals)

-9.2.5 How they will feedback to the interview panel

-9.2.6 How this information is recorded on the HR file of the successful candidate
+- 9.2.2 Who will carry out the online check - 9.2.3 Where will they check, which online sites - 9.2.4 What are the parameters for the check, (e.g. inciting hatred or violence; promoting extremist views; cruelty, including cruelty to animals) - 9.2.5 How they will feedback to the interview panel - 9.2.6 How this information will be recorded on the HR file of the successful candidate.